Akim-boyarin/linksList/README.md

 # Links list.
 This application let to create links and render list of them.
-Also there's the system of click-tracking, information of them is rendered too.
+Also there's the system of click-tracking, information from it is rendered too.

-Realaized on JavaScript / Bootstrap stack.
+Implemented in JavaScript / Bootstrap stack.